-Scenario: Trevor works for the Federal Trade Commission (FTC) in Washington, D.C.
-Following the birth of his daughter on March 1, 2024, Trevor takes 8 weeks of FMLA/PPL from March 1-April 26, 2024.
+Scenario: Following the birth of his daughter on March 1, 2024, Trevor, a Federal employee, takes 8 weeks of FMLA/PPL from March 1-April 26, 2024.
 He discontinues use of PPL because his mother, who lives in Michigan, has a stroke on April 27, 2024.
 Trevor immediately flies to Michigan to care for his mother while she is hospitalized, then in a rehabilitation unit, and then returns home.
 Since he is no longer acting in a parental role to his baby while he is in Michigan with his mother, he discontinues use of PPL and uses 2 weeks of sick leave for care of a family member with a serious health condition.
 He then uses 4 weeks of unpaid FMLA leave to continue to care for his mother because of her serious health condition, thus exhausting his entitlement to 12 weeks of FMLA in a 12-month period.
-After the 6 weeks of caring for his mother, Trevor returns to work at the FTC.
+After the 6 weeks of caring for his mother, Trevor returns to work.
 Although he only used 8 weeks of PPL, he must still work for his agency for 12 weeks to fulfill his work obligation.